hima-97/ECG-Arrhythmia-Classification/README.md

 The model is assessed through three experimental setups, each refining the classifier's performance.

 * Experiment 1:
-  The model utilized the entire set of 141 features, with 101 decision trees.
+  The model was trained with the entire set of 141 features and 101 decision trees.

 * Experiment 2:
   The model was trained with the top 6 features and 40 decision trees, following the same approach of similar successfull studies.

 * Experiment 3:
-  Hyperparameter tuning is implemented to identify the optimal configuration, focusing on the number of trees and top ranked features.
+  Hyperparameter tuning was implemented to identify the optimal configuration, focusing on the number of trees and top ranked features.

     The hyperparameter tuning was performed as follows: